1liale/A-Maze-ing-Web-App/aws_infra/README.md

 # Infrastructure

+[ Previous Implementation - REFERENCE ONLY, NOT IN USE! ]

+> Reason for change: aws free-tier expiry, moved to free hosting

-## [REMOVED SUPPORT] Experimentation with provisioning Jenkins on the cloud
+## Experimentation with provisioning Jenkins on the cloud

-> Reason for removal: ec2 upkeep cost exceeding free-tier budget

 Automated provision of cloud resources using Packer + Terraform